ttoth1/PLC-test-2/README.md

     * 1 with at least 5 syntax errors based on the rules you defined
         * Detail each error and say why it doesn’t work
     * 2 with no errors at all based on the language you created
+    ---
+    In the inputFiles folder is where my test files are located.

+    inputLexError.txt has several characters that are not in my language: *, ^, ", and #.
+It also has var_threeeee which is too long of a variable name and var which is too short.

+    inputSynError.txt has no [ at the start of the program.
+It needs a ; after var_two. var_two cannot be assigned TREVOR_LOOP.
+There cannot be a ] in the middle of the program. =+ is not an operator in my language.
 8. (20 points) Create a LR (1) parse table for your language.
 And show the trace of 4 code samples.
 Each must have 6 or more tokens.
     * Table must be provided, and the rules must be listed
     * 2 code samples must have errors
     * Show were these samples fail and pass the test
+---
+Check the screenshots folder for these code traces.
+* LRtraceError1.png has an issue where there is an asterisk in between JUST_ONE_BYTE and ident that should be removed.
+* LRtraceError2.png has an issue where there is a = in between the second ident and int_lit that should be changed into another math operator like +, -, * etc.
+* The other two traces have no errors.